shauninman/picoarch/README.md

 Common changes include:

 - Adding a `platform=trimui` target to the core Makefile
-- Modifying `libretro_core_options.h` to shorten text, add manual line breaks, and change defaults for small screen / low power devices
+- Modifying `libretro_core_options.h` to shorten text and change defaults for small screen / low power devices
 - Hiding unnecessary core options and forcing different defaults

 picoarch also keeps the running core name in a global variable.
 This can be used for: